aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fieldtoc/custom_styles/_index.md

 ﻿---
+title: FieldToc.custom_styles property
+linktitle: custom_styles property
-title: custom_styles property
+articleTitle: custom_styles property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets a list of styles other than the built-in heading styles to include in the table of contents."
+description: "FieldToc.custom_styles property.
+Gets or sets a list of styles other than the built-in heading styles to include in the table of contents."
 type: docs
 weight: 40
 url: /python-net/aspose.words.fields/fieldtoc/custom_styles/